vetal-simonenko/vetal-simonenko/README.md

-### Hi all, I'm Vetal and I'm Software Engineer!
+### Hey, I'm Vetal and I'm Software Engineer!
 I have 10+ Years Experience in Web Development!
 <hr />

 ### 🤝 For more info go here: